Meet Kelly

 Gut it out

 Kelly described his “Find Your Tough” philosophy as “gutting it out.”
-He’s competed in the 85-mile route of the Red Granite Gravel Grinder the last two years, and is already registered to compete in the 2021 event, despite having less than ideal conditions during both races.
+He’s finished the Red Granite Gravel Grinder every single year, no matter the weather he is served that day.

 Kelly decided to continue on in the race, but the conditions were cruel.